 Upon arriving, I was greeted by friendly staff who guided me through the check in and set up process.
 I was made to sign some waivers (typical to these kind of activities) and was instructed how to put on my harness before the safety briefing started.
 The briefing was quick, efficient and put my nerves to rest.

-Here’s how it works (and feel free to skip this if you don’t care): your harness is attached to the wires above by two safety ropes.
+Here’s how it works: your harness is attached to the wires above by two safety ropes.
 When you are working through a section, you will not physically be able to remove these ropes, however, when you reach the end, you are able to wave the safety rope over a magnet and switch to a different wire.
 Once both of your safety ropes are locked on a wire, you are able to then switch over the other rope.
 This technology ensures you are always attached and makes it safe for people of all ages to self-guide themselves around the ropes course.